kanety/slonik_migration/README.md

 # SlonikMigration

-A rails migration gem for slony using slonk_execute_script command.
+A rails migration gem for slony using `slonik_execute_script` command.

 ## Dependencies